julhe/SweetTexelShading/README.md

  All of this happens on the GPU so far! :)

 # Futher Research
-* Use per triangle UVs for robout unwraping.
+* Pack atlas per triangle packing for efficient atlas use.
 (See http://ptex.us/ptexpaper.html)
+* Sort Objects/Triangles in parallel.
 * ...